Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Preliminaries

 {\textbf{B}} \begin{definition} The \textit{Betting game on open sets} is played between two players called \textit{the Chooser} and \textit{the Gambler} and has two parameters, a set of bounds on the maximal capital $H=\{h_1,h_2, \dots\}$ and a size parameter $k$.

 The Chooser will be choosing clopen sets, and in the entire game, the Chooser must choose a sequence of clopen sets such such that their union (an open set) has measure less than $2^{-k}$.

 The Gambler starts the game with a countable set of initial non-monotonic betting strategies, denoted $\bB_0=\{B_1^0, B_2^0,\dots\}$.
-As the game progresses, the Gambler will be defining bets for the betting strategies with the goal to define strategies so that, for every sequence in the chosen clopen sets, there is at least one $n$ such that the $n$-th betting strategy achieves a maximal capital of strictly more than the bound $h_n$ when betting on the sequence.
+As the game progresses, the Gambler will be defining bets for the betting strategies with the goal to define strategies so that, for every sequence in the chosen clopen sets, there is at least one $n$ such that the $n$th betting strategy achieves a maximal capital of strictly more than the bound $h_n$ when betting on the sequence.

 The game is played in turns.
-Let $B_n^{i-1}$ denote the Gambler's $n$-th betting strategy at the beginning of $i$-th turn, and let $\bB_{i-1}$ denote the entire set of Gambler's betting strategies at the beginning of $i$-th turn, that is, $\bB_{i-1}=\{B^{i-1}_1,B^{i-1}_2,\dots\}$.
+Let $B_n^{i-1}$ denote the Gambler's $n$th betting strategy at the beginning of $i$th turn, and let $\bB_{i-1}$ denote the entire set of Gambler's betting strategies at the beginning of $i$th turn, that is, $\bB_{i-1}=\{B^{i-1}_1,B^{i-1}_2,\dots\}$.
 We write $\bB_{i-1}\to \bB_i$ to denote that for all $n$, we have $B_n^{i-1}\to B_n^i$.

-In $i$-th turn of the game, the Chooser chooses a clopen set $C_i$ (can be empty) and reveils it to the Gambler.
-The Gambler then decides if he will define a new bet for one of his strategies and if so reveils this strategy and the new bet to the Chooser.
-Alternatively, the Gambler decides to define no new bets, and reveils this to the Chooser (in this case $\bB_{i-1}=\bB_i$).
+In $i$th turn of the game, the Chooser chooses a clopen set $C_i$ (can be empty) and reveals it to the Gambler.
+The Gambler then decides if he will define a new bet for one of his strategies and if so reveals this strategy and the new bet to the Chooser.
+Alternatively, the Gambler decides to define no new bets, and reveals this to the Chooser (in this case $\bB_{i-1}=\bB_i$).

-We'll say that the Gambler achieves the $i$-th goal if in some turn (say $j$-th), for every sequence in the chosen set $C_i$ there is some $n$ such that the betting strategy $B^j_n$ achieves maximal capital larger than $h_n$ when betting on the sequence.
+We will say that the Gambler achieves the $i$th goal if in some turn (say $j$th), for every sequence in the chosen set $C_i$ there is some $n$ such that the betting strategy $B^j_n$ achieves maximal capital larger than $h_n$ when betting on the sequence.